mathjax/MathJax-docs/options/PlainSource.rst

 The PlainSource output processor
 ********************************

-The PlainSource output processor displays the input unmodified.
+The PlainSource output processor displays plain text input when possible.
+I.e., it will display the raw input data from TeX or Asciimath input, embedded TeX or AsciiMath annotations from MathML input, and MathML if neither annotation format is found.

 The options below control the operation of the PlainSource output processor that is run when you include ``"output/PlainSource"`` in the